BunsenLabs/bunsen-fortune/README.md

 `fortune cbbl`

-(if you choose to not install, you have to run it with `fortune ./build/cbbl`)
+If you choose to not install, you have to run it with `fortune build` from the repo's root.

 ## Dependencies